-8.5.5.1 High-Speed Two-Wire Mode
+8.5.6.1 High-Speed l^2 C Mode

-When the bus is idle, both the SDA and SCL lines are pulled high by the pullup devices.
+When the bus is idle, both the SDA and SCL lines are pulled high by the pull-up devices.
 The master generates a start condition followed by a valid serial byte containing high-speed (HS) master code 00001XXX.
 This transmission is made in fast (400 kbps) or standard (100 kbps) (F/S) mode at no more than 400 kbps.
-The INA220 does not acknowledge the HS master code, but does recognize it and switches its internal filters to support 2.56-Mbps operation.
+The INA219 does not acknowledge the HS master code, but does recognize it and switches its internal filters to support 2.56 Mbps operation.

 The master then generates a repeated start condition (a repeated start condition has the same timing as the start condition).
 After this repeated start condition, the protocol is the same as F/S mode, except that transmission speeds up to 2.56 Mbps are allowed.
 Instead of using a stop condition, repeated start conditions should be used to secure the bus in HS-mode.
-A STOP condition ends the HS-mode and switches all the internal filters of the INA220 to support the F/S mode.
-See Bus Timing Diagram Definitions (1) and Figure 1 for timing.
+A stop condition ends the HS-mode and switches all the internal filters of the INA219 to support the F/S mode.
+For bus timing, see Bus Timing Diagram Definitions(1) and Figure 1.

-8.5.5.2 Power-Up Conditions
+8.5.6.2 Power-Up Conditions